d12frosted/elpa-mirror/gnu/urgrep-readme.txt

 Urgrep can hook into wgrep to support this as well.
 To enable this, just load `urgrep-wgrep.el`.

+### Using with Xref

+[Xref][xref] lets you search through your projects to find strings, identifiers etc. You can make Xref use Urgrep to generate its search command by loading `urgrep-xref.el`.

 ### Using with Eshell

 In Eshell buffers, you can call `urgrep` much like you'd call any command-line